Sinister Six: Ends of the Earth

 In the "Ends of the Earth" storyline, all of Doctor Octopus' preparations come to fruition in a plan to conquer the world.
 Doctor Octopus activates a giant antenna array called the Octahedral which, in turn, activates Earth-orbiting satellites he calls the Octavian Lens.
 The Lens works to speed up the greenhouse effect, which in turn heats up the Earth.
-Upon hacking into televisions around the world, Doctor Octopus describes what his satellites are doing, and shuts them down.
-He says he can save the world "at a price".
 At Palazzo Senatorio, an international gathering of world leaders and the planet's greatest minds meet to discuss Doctor Octopus's supposed offer to save the world.
 The Avengers crash the assembly and Spider-Man captures the Chameleon, who is at the meeting disguised as Vice President Al Gore.
-Spider-Man lets the Chameleon go, but he secretly places a Spider-Tracer on him, which allows Spider-Man and the Avengers to follow the Chameleon to the Mediterranean Coast where the rest of the Sinister Six is waiting.
+Spider-Man lets Chameleon go, but he secretly places a Spider-Tracer on him, which allows Spider-Man and the Avengers to follow the Chameleon to the Mediterranean Coast where the rest of the Sinister Six is waiting.
 The Six subdue the Avengers, leaving only Spider-Man standing.
 Spider-Man is taken down when trying to gain control of Doctor Octopus's tentacles with his helmet.